 The average price per square foot is $125 in the US.
 Real estate sites will often calculate the price per square foot for you, but what if they don't?
 It's important to know how to calculate the price per square foot to know if you're getting a good value.

-We’re about to take a deep dive into what price per square foot means, how it’s calculated, and how to determine where you’re getting the best value.
-We’ll also talk about how to compare comparable listings, and how to find sales information for a particular area.
-Understanding all of this is vital and will play a role when you figure out how much to offer on a house
+This article will dive into what price per square foot means, how it’s calculated, how to compare comparable listings, and how to find sales information for a particular area.

 Calculating Price Per Square Foot Examples